 - Campus Life

 - Engineering Faculty A-M

 - Engineering Faculty N-Z

 Professor Emeritus: E. John Finnemore, P.E.

-The Department of Civil Engineering offers graduate programs in the areas of structural engineering and general civil engineering.
-The focus of the educational effort is on modeling, analysis, and practical methods used to design structures and other civil engineering-related infrastructure systems.
-As such, many of the courses offered are beneficial to practicing engineers interested in advancing their knowledge and enhancing their technical skills.
+The Department of Civil Engineering offers graduate programs in the areas of structural engineering, general civil engineering, and construction management.
+The focus of the educational effort is on modeling, analysis, and practical methods used to design and construct structures and other civil engineering-related infrastructure systems.
+As such, many of the courses offered are beneficial to civil and construction engineers and construction managers interested in advancing their knowledge and enhancing their technical skills.

 Master of Science in Civil Engineering

 Applicants who have taken graduate-level courses at other institutions may qualify to transfer a maximum of 9 quarter units of approved credit to their graduate program at Santa Clara University.